Pattern 100 Zlotych 1979 MW "Ludwig Zamenhof". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 100 Zlotych 1979 "Ludwig Zamenhof" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 625 sold at the Dom Aukcyjny Numimarket.pl auction for PLN 1,500.
-Bidding took place February 24, 2019.
+The record price belongs to the lot 370454 sold at the Warszawskie Centrum Numizmatyczne auction for PLN 460.
+Bidding took place June 8, 2023.

 Сondition